TrentBrown/portals-quality-code/CONTRIBUTING.md

 * Images, animations, or a link to a video showing the issue occurring

 * Errors from the Dev Tools Console (open from the menu: Help > Toggle Developer Tools)

-### Final Checklist

-Please remember to do the following:

-* [ ] Search the issue repository to ensure your report is a new issue

-* [ ] Recreate the issue after disabling all extensions

-* [ ] Simplify your code around the issue to better isolate the problem

-Don't feel bad if the developers can't reproduce the issue right away.
-They will simply ask for more information!

 ### Follow Your Issue